Cosby's case returns to court for first time since rise of #MeToo

 The core of the trial is the dueling "he said, she said" dynamic between Cosby and Andrea Constand, a former Temple University employee who says that Cosby drugged her and then assaulted her at his home in 2004.

-Cosby's attorneys have argued that he and Constand had a consenting sexual relationship.
+Cosby's attorneys have argued that he and Constand had a consensual sexual relationship.

 With little to no forensic evidence, the prosecution's case relies on Constand and her testimony.
 Cosby's defense attorneys plan to try to undermine her testimony by arguing how "greedy" she was in a 2006 civil settlement with Cosby.